In need of some interview insights before your next face-to-face?These eight essentials are here to help you out.

-We’ve all heard stories of horror interviews that can end up shaking your nerves a fair bit.
+We’ve all heard the horror stories of interviews gone wrong that can end up shaking your nerves a fair bit.
 But with the right preparation, a job interview can turn into a relaxed conversation rather than the arduous test of resolve and character many believe it to be.

 With the help of a variety of recruitment experts, we’ll present eight interview tips that are proven to work.
-Keep these in mind while you prepare, they could well make the whole process run smoothly and successfully.
+During your preparation, keep these essentials in mind – they could well be the difference maker between you and your fellow candidates.

 Greg Thorpe, Managing Director of specialist recruitment agency Howett Thorpe, says: “Seemingly small things can make a big difference.
 Not doing your research on the business you’re applying to is a sure-fire way of irritating your interviewer, so always be prepared.
 Whether you arrive within plenty of time can also make the difference between you and the next candidate securing that all-important second interview – as can how polite you are to the receptionist or person who leads you to the interview room.

 “An unexpected test during an interview can be stressful, but it’s often how you respond to the challenges – rather than the actual results – that can sway the balance.”

 Suddenly these little things don’t seem so little after all.

 As hinted at above, many recruiters point to this as one of the most important aspects of preparation, so make sure you know at least a little about the company you’re interviewing for.
 On the off chance that you’re asked specifics about the business itself, you’ll be glad you did!

 Kate Dalton, Client Services Manager at intranet software company Oak says: “Over the years, I have found that the key thing that consistently impresses is when candidates have done their research.
 Having a competent understanding of the company and its operations can be as simple as reading the ‘About Us’ section on its website and having a quick scroll through its Twitter feed, but it makes a huge difference!